solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 ## Step 1: Review the customer case study

-- Check in with your participants to introduce yourself as the trainer.
+- Check-in with your participants to introduce yourself as the trainer.

 - Ask, "What questions do you have about the customer case study?"